voronkovich/apache2.plugin.zsh/README.md

     a2as mysite.loc ./public_html/mysite.loc
     a2as mysite

-You can add your custom virtual hosts templates directory by defining $APACHE_SITES_CUSTOM_TEMPLATES variable in your .zshrc.
+You can add your custom virtual hosts templates directory by defining $ZSH_PLUGIN_APACHE_SITES_CUSTOM_TEMPLATES variable in your .zshrc.

 License
 ------